Verreaux's eagle-owl: Interspecies predatory relations

 Sub-Saharan Africa has many species of owl, although there is less species diversity than in some areas of similar latitude in the neotropics and south Asia.
 It also hosts the most species of eagle-owl with approximately eight species of Bubo and Ketupa species collectively that are referred to as eagle-owl and all three fishing owl species as well.
 Due to the diversity here, there are a number of distinctions between habitat preference, primary prey types and body size among the so-called eagle-owls of Africa.
 The smallest species of the Ketupa genus reside solely in Africa, the akun eagle-owl (Ketupa leucosticta) as well as the smallest Bubo the greyish eagle-owl (Bubo cinerascens) and the spotted eagle-owl (Bubo africanus), in rough order of increasing size.
 These three species are all primarily insectivores and are much reduced in the size and strength of their feet and talons compared to most other contemporary species, although the spotted eagle-owl can be locally specialized to feed on small rodents as well.
 While the akun is a primary forest-dweller as are the medium-sized Fraser's and Usambara eagle-owl and large Shelley's eagle-owl and thus is not likely to co-exist with Verreaux's eagle-owls except in rare cases, the northerly-distributed greyish eagle-owl (which was at one point considered merely a subspecies of the spotted) and the southerly-distributed spotted eagle-owl have much more similar habitat preferences to the Verreaux's species.
 Of the non-piscivorous owls in Africa, the Cape eagle-owl can have a somewhat broad diet and a capability to take large prey but is more specialized to feed on a narrow range of mammals, mole-rats often supplemented with rock hyrax, than the Verreaux's eagle-owl.
 The Cape eagle-owl has a fairly strong preference for nesting and hunting within the confines of rocky and mountainous habitats, whereas the Verreaux's is at best sporadic in such areas.
-In east Africa and South Africa, habitat degradation has allowed the more adaptable Verreaux's eagle-owl to move into areas inhabited by cape eagle-owls and has presented the possible issue of the Verreaux's competitively excluding the smaller species.
+In east Africa and South Africa, habitat degradation has allowed the more adaptable Verreaux's eagle-owl to move into areas inhabited by Cape eagle-owls and has presented the possible issue of the Verreaux's competitively excluding the smaller species.

-Other owls such as African grass owls may fall victim to predation by Verreaux's eagle-owls.
+Other owls, such as the African grass owl, may fall victim to predation by Verreaux's eagle-owls.